 What impressed me was how flexibly the ovens, ranges, and refrigeration products could be installed to fit in any size kitchen, from large to small.
 It also gave me ideas “outside of the box” for ways to accomplish what you need for your own kitchen, say, with under counter refrigerator drawers in strategic places for easy family access.

-One thing I wish I had room for was one of the Wolf convection steam ovens.
+One thing I wish I had room for was a Wolf convection steam oven.
 Up until now, steam ovens were mainly found in professional kitchens.
 Now they are available for home kitchens.
 Steam ovens can replace a microwave and offer far more functionality while preserving the nutrition of your food.
 While we were enjoying a latte from the Wolf built-in coffee system, someone had missed lunch.
 Chef Chris popped a plate of chicken, farro and poached tomatoes into the steam oven and in 2 minutes, it came out fresh, hot and steaming.
 Talk about new life for leftovers!

 Cooking Demonstrations and Test Drives

 The showrooms also have full-scale teaching kitchens for cooking demos.
 The day of my tour, Sub-Zero and Wolf Corporate Chef, Chris Harbrant, taught a class highlighting the flavors of Spain.
 His lovely and simple Gazpacho Andaluz soup recipe is included with this post.
 While I love to teach cooking classes, it was nice to be on the other side just relaxing and enjoying.
 It’s a good way to see the products in action and be able to ask questions of the Chef on how the products really work.
 And of course we were treated to a nice lunch.

 If seeing the products in action are not enough, many showrooms will let you bring groceries and actually cook on the products to help make your decision.
 And you thought test drives were only for buying cars!

 Why Go To a Showroom